History Tours of Annascaul . These walks and talks will give wonderful insights of rural life in Ireland over the centuries

 Local skirmishes and Fair Fighting

-Local Legends and Folklore about Scaul and her connection with Cú Chulainn.
+Enjoy the Legends and Folklore about Scaul and her connection with Cú Chulainn.
 Consider this book from Luke Eastwood